jayeshpaluru/ImageSearchEngine/README.md

-# ImageSearchEngine
+# Image Search Engine
-Use Embeddings to find images in a dataset similar to the image you enter in.
+Replace the path to your dataset in the code with the path of your chosen dataset filled with images you have chosen.
+Uses ResNet-50 to transform the chosen image dataset into embeddings.
+In the terminal, enter in the base64 representation of the image you have chosen, and the closest 5 images from the dataset that are similar to your image should appear.